-Oldham Position: The number of net additional pitches for 2018/19 is zero, as no pitches were constructed or lost.
+Oldham Position: The number of net additional pitches for 2019/20 is zero, as no pitches were constructed or lost.

-Action needed: The Local Plan review will identify a pitch requirement and sites for gypsy and traveller provision as appropriate if there is a clear and demonstrable need based on up to date evidence, in line with the Joint DPD Policy 12.
+Action needed: The Local Plan review will identify a pitch requirement and sites for gypsy and traveller provision as appropriate if there is a clear and demonstrable need based on up to date evidence.
+In the meantime, relevant development proposals will continue to be considered in line with the Joint DPD Policy 12.